jingyizhuo/jingyizhuo.github.io/_pages/publications.md

 ---

 ### Publications
+1. **Zhuo, J.-Y.***, Lorenzo M. Polvani, G. A. Vecchi, 2026: A muted eastern Pacific cooling response to Antarctic ozone depletion linked to double-ITCZ bias *In Prep.*

 1. **Zhuo, J.-Y.***, C. Lee, S. J. Camargo, A. Sobel, and G. A. Vecchi, 2026: Impact of Sea Surface Temperature Trend Bias on the Simulation of Tropical Cyclone Response. *Under review*

 1. **Zhuo, J.-Y.***, C. Lee, G. A. Vecchi, R. Seager, A. Sobel, and S. J. Camargo, 2026: Eastern Pacific cooling due to Northern Hemisphere aerosol reduction, and the role of model bias. *Under review*.